lanceman2/Quickstream_dev/README.md

 just read input from input channels and write output to output channels, not necessarily knowing what is writing to them of what is reading from them; at least that is the mode of operation at this protocol (faststream API) level.
-The user may added more structure to that if they need to.
+The user may add more structure to that if they need to.
 It's like the other UNIX abstractions like sockets, in that the type of data is of no concern in this faststream API.
-When compared to sockets clearly we are adding connectivity and flow management, and taking them from the user, with the added benefit of speed and a reduced user interface.
+When compared to sockets clearly we are adding connectivity and flow management, and taking control from the user, with the added benefit of speed and a reduced user interface.